Welcome to the Shakespeare Schools Festival - Malawi, which is now in its fifth year!

 Subsequently Mr. Alexander Suebsaeng (KA 2009 - 2011) and Mlles.
 Daisy Belfield and Alice Ludlow (KA 2012 - 2014 and 2017) directed plays that were enjoyed within the school.

-Both Mr. Richard Hewitt and Mr. William Parker met Ms. Kseniya Filinova-Bruton, founder and director of the Shakespeare Schools Festival - South Africa, in Cape Town (2014 and 2017).
+Mr. Richard L. Hewitt met Ms. Kseniya Filinova-Bruton, founder and director of the Shakespeare Schools Festival - South Africa, in Cape Town (2014).
 She has extended every encouragement and support.
 Although the Malawi Festival is independent, we are delighted to consider ourselves part of a larger 'Southern African' Festival.

-Please enjoy the separate accounts of our 2017 and 2018 Festivals, which together have involved over three hundred and fifty pupils and teachers from some seven schools.
+Please enjoy the separate accounts of our Festivals in 2017, 2018, 2019 and 2020, which together have involved some one thousand pupils and teachers from some fourteen schools and two youth groups.
 They include primary and secondary, girls' and boys', private and Government sponsored, (relatively) wealthy and (the poorest of the) poor.
+In 2019 and 2020 we welcomed special needs pupils from two deaf schools.

 The Festival is not competitive.
 However, all participants receive a certificate to commemorate the part they have played in allowing the Festival to happen.
 It is a most attractive aspect of the ethos of the Festival that schools are so willing to help each other.